woutdp/live_svelte/README.md

 ### Option A — Igniter installer (recommended)

-Requires Phoenix 1.8+ and Node.js 19+.
+Requires Phoenix 1.8+ and Node.js 19+ (or Bun for package management and builds).

 #### New project